nightowl9276/Secret/README.md

 ## Safety Note 📝

-- This is just a python based simple zip code.To cross **vverify**, you can upload it to *ChatGPT* and verify it.
+- This is just a python based simple code.To cross **vverify**, you can upload it to *ChatGPT* and verify it.
 - No files are downloaded or uploaded.
 - You can ask *ChatGPT* or a professional about this project to verify its safety if you feel unsure.